israeldi/quantlab/_pages/quantLabWinter2019.md

 3. Pick up where we left with [Red & Black Marble problem](https://nbviewer.jupyter.org/github/dlu-umich/dlu-umich.github.io/blob/master/friday-workshop/RedBlackMarble-DP.ipynb).
 - Recursion with cache
 - Tree node as a class object
-- With n red/black balls, how will the initial payoff of the game grow?
+- With $n$ red/black balls, how will the initial payoff of the game grow?
 Any good approximation?
 Think about why.

 ### 2019-01-25